 Call Our 24/7 Hotline with Your Benzodiazepine Questions:

 Xanax is a prescription drug that is commonly used to treat a range of conditions such as chronic anxiety, panic attacks, and social anxiety disorder.
 This benzodiazepine is available as a fast-acting tablet or in slow-release form.
 Xanax is often described as one of the safer kinds of benzodiazepines but people can start to abuse it for the pleasurable side-effects such as feelings of well-being and comfort.
 Once people begin to use Xanax for the wrong reasons, there is a high risk of addiction.

-Even though Xanax is one of the most commonly prescribed drugs in the US, there can be serious consequences for those who start to use it recreationally.
-An overdose of this drug could easily lead to death - especially when mixed with alcohol.
+Even though Xanax is a commonly prescribed drug in the US, there can be serious consequences for those who start to use it recreationally.
+An overdose of this drug could lead to death - especially when mixed with alcohol.
 Long-term abuse of this substance can lead to physical and psychological damage, and once addiction takes hold, the person can feel like a prisoner to this drug.

 If you have become addicted to Xanax, it may be difficult for you to quit without help.
-Withdrawal symptoms will be similar to other benzodiazepine drugs - you can also experience things like restless leg syndrome, dizziness, and depression.
-An inpatient detox will help you deal with these symptoms, and you will have access to the resources and support you need to build a new life free of addiction.
+Withdrawal symptoms will likely be similar to other benzodiazepine drugs - you can also experience things like restless leg syndrome, dizziness, and depression.
+An inpatient detox may be able to help you deal with these symptoms and provide you access to resources and support to succeed in treatment and build a new life.

 Detoxification for Klonopin Addiction